szczyglis-dev/py-gpt/README.md

 **Research** is a provider-aware mode for models designed for web research and deep-research workflows.
 Depending on the selected model and provider, PyGPT can use Perplexity Sonar research models as well as other provider-specific research paths, including Google Deep Research through the **Interactions API**.

+> **Current limitation:** Regular tool calls are temporarily disabled in **Research** mode.
+RAG can still be selected, but support is provider/model-dependent and may not work correctly with some research models or provider-specific research APIs.
+Verify the response when indexed RAG context is required.

 Configure the API key for the provider you want to use in `Config -> Settings -> API Keys`.
 For Perplexity models, see https://perplexity.ai.

 **Google Remote MCP:** Google Remote MCP can be enabled in `Config -> Settings -> Remote Tools -> Google`.
 In the current PyGPT implementation it is available in **Research** mode through Google's Interactions API / Deep Research path.
 Configure MCP servers in **Remote MCP configuration** as a JSON object or list.
 Google currently supports Streamable HTTP MCP servers on this path; SSE servers are not supported.